michaelbarton/bioinformatics-zen/content/markup/research/trimming-454-data-from-the-5-prime-may-improve-fidelity.markdown

 [gist]: https://gist.github.com/michaelbarton/5490636

-This approach bothered me because it does not actually compare the reads that I specify as correct reads against the original mock community.
-Therefore before pursing further machine learning approaches I aimed to first confirm the reads identified as accurate exactly match the mock-community sequences.
+This approach bothered me because it does not actually compare the reads that I specify as correct against the original mock community.
+Therefore before pursing further machine learning approaches I aimed to first confirm the reads identified as accurate exactly match the mock community sequences.

 ## Read fidelity in Quince et. al 2009 data

-I used a simple approach to identify accurate reads in the generated 454 data: trim each community sequence to a 100bp substring and see how many reads contained this substring.
-I started with the divergent mock-community data from [Quince *et. al* 2009][quince].
+I used a simple approach to identify accurate reads in the 454 data: trim each mock community sequence to a 100bp substring and see how many reads contained this substring.
+I started with the divergent mock community data from [Quince *et. al* 2009][quince].
 This is the same data I used for machine learning approach to filtering inaccurate reads.
 I trimmed the community sequences to 100bp beginning at 5' end and searched the generated read data for exact matching substrings using `grep`.
 The following code illustrates this approach with the resulting number of matches.

 [quince]: http://www.ncbi.nlm.nih.gov/pubmed/19668203